 - How does digital marketing work?

 - Is digital cheap?

-- I am facing a marketing problem digitally, as people are not finding me, how can this help?
+- I am facing a marketing problem digitally, as people are not finding me, how can you help?

-Note: These are completely my own personal views and have no relation to any particular brand or person
+Note: These are my observations and have no relation to any particular brand or person.